Skip to content

 ABOUT

-NMIN is advancing research, innovation & training in nanomedicines to maintain Canada as the world leader in this revolutionary approach to treat & cure disease.
+From 2019 to 2024, NMIN advanced research, innovation & training in nanomedicines to maintain Canada as the world leader in this revolutionary approach to treat & cure disease.

 Nanomedicines, “smart” medicines that employ various forms of nanotechnology, are poised to have a revolutionary impact on drug development.